-Friends of the Library and Trustee groups are some of the powerhouses behind libraries.
+Friends, Trustees and Volunteers are the powerhouses behind libraries.
 These groups frequently advocate on behalf of libraries and spend hours raising funds and volunteering their time to help make their local library a success.
-Find great resources on organizing a Friends group, offering training to trustees, and best practices for working with these groups.
+Find great resources on organizing a Friends group, offering training to trustees, recruiting volunteers, and best practices for working with these groups.

 Most Recently Added